 Q: Please tell us a bit about yourself.

-Q: What is your condition and how does it impact your daily life?
+Q: How has your condition impacted your daily life?

 Q: How has Alike helped you on your health journey?

 A: It has helped me receive help from people with firsthand experiences rather than from a healthcare provider who has a hard time understanding me.
 If I am ever concerned with something I am experiencing or want to know others' experiences with medications or treatment systems, I could almost always find someone on Alike to chat with.
 I also like Alike Wisdom, the new AI system for answer a question or concern you have immediately.